ckemptner/pimcore/doc/User_Documentation/10_Administration_of_Pimcore/01_Data_Protection_and_GDPR.md

 with corresponding tasks.

-> Please note: Since Pimcore is a framework, therefore the final responsibility for GDPR compliance is always with the
+> Please note: Since Pimcore is a framework, the final responsibility for GDPR compliance is always with the
 > solution provider, implementation partner and owner of an actual solution.

 ## Restriction of Access

-Restriction of data access is archived with Pimcores extensive permission system.
+Restriction of data access is achieved with Pimcores extensive permission system.
 It allows to restrict accessing, changing and deleting information on user and role level.
 For details see [User and Roles documentation](../../Development_Documentation/22_Administration_of_Pimcore/07_Users_and_Roles.md).